lylawu/labwiki/docs/Technologies/prusa3.md

 ![image](https://github.com/PKMN-Python/labwiki/assets/34625211/28e39244-6b1e-420c-9380-94186f0fab28)

 3. Open the file in PrusaSlicer.
-If you file is in a zip, you must unzip it to access it.
+If your file is in a zip, you must unzip it to access it.
 You can either drag the file from your downloads to PrusaSlicer, use CTRL + I, or import it by going to File --> Import --> Import STL/3MF/STEP/OBJ/AMF/PRUSA

 <img src="https://github.com/PKMN-Python/labwiki/blob/main/assets/images/prusa4.gif?raw=true" data-canonical-src="https://github.com/PKMN-Python/labwiki/blob/main/assets/images/prusa4.gif?raw=true" width="720" height="400" />